sayedimac/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_01_examine_settings_interface.md

 1. Notice that the Quick Chat window now includes **Program.cs** to the right of the **Add Context** button.

-    > [!TIP]
-    > Adding project files to the Chat context (Chat view, Quick Chat, or Inline Chat) helps GitHub Copilot provide more relevant suggestions.
+    > **TIP**: Adding project files to the Chat context (Chat view, Quick Chat, or Inline Chat) helps GitHub Copilot provide more relevant suggestions.
 When adding project files to the Chat context, it's often easier to use a drag-and-drop operation rather than the Add Context button.

 1. Scroll to the top of the Quick Chat window and resubmit the same prompt: